 How to File an EEOC Inquiry

-You might wonder: How do I file an EEOC complaint against my employer?
 You can file an employment discrimination inquiry through the EEOC portal, called the EEOC Public Portal.
 The portal also allows you to schedule an intake interview.

 The interview will take place with an EEOC staff member who will work to determine if your employer violated any federal discrimination laws.
 They will collect information from you and explain your rights and responsibilities.